richardcom/tp/docs/DeveloperGuide.md

 The implementation of the Find Problem Report command is supported by `FindProblemCommand.java` and `FindProblemCommandParser.java`

+The relevant methods are:

+*`FindProblemCommandParser#parse(String args)` --- Parses the user input arguments.
+*`FindProblemCommand#execute(Model model)` --- Finds the problem report which has the description that matches the user input.

 Given below is an example usage scenario and how the find problem report mechanism behaves at each step.

 Step 1.
 User input an input: `findProblemReport chair`